 On Wednesday, January 20, 2021, at noon, President-elect Joe Biden will be inaugurated as the next president of the United States.
 Learn all about Inauguration Days from the past here!

-On Friday, January 20, 2017, the president-elect becomes the president, as Donald Trump will be sworn into office as the 45th commander in chief of the United States of America.
+Biden will be sworn into office as the 46th commander-in-chief.
 Inauguration Day is typically a day of pomp and circumstance, carefully planned out to reflect tradition and the orderly transfer of power.
+(This year’s activities will be limited due to the COVID-19 pandemic — see below).
 However, through the years there have been some moments that stand out as atypical of the normal routine.
 Here are some interesting facts and history from Inauguration Days past.

 A Change in Date